simonesestito/escape_earth/README.md

 ## What the app does

-The app has 3 main sections:
+The app has many different sections:
 - FAQ about launches (scroll the rocket up)
 - News from official NASA site
 - Next launches